brian-provenzano/terraform-modules/README.md

-# Terraform Infra
+# Custom Terraform Modules

-#### Terraform infrastructure spin-up to AWS
+Set of TF modules

-#### Details
+## Details
-Personal infra spin-up lab for AWS testing.
-These tf files will spin up infra in AWS.

-TODO - add some ansible provisioning for final setup and maint
+Personal set of TF modules used in personal labbing (learning the TF)